UKCloud/documentation/articles/azure/azs-how-ps-configure-operator.md

 ---
-title: Configure the Azure Stack user's PowerShell environment for UKCloud |  based on Microsoft Docs
+title: Configure the Azure Stack operator's PowerShell environment for UKCloud |  based on Microsoft Docs
-description: Configure the Azure Stack user's PowerShell environment
+description: Configure the Azure Stack operator's PowerShell environment
 services: azure-stack
 author: Chris Black

-toc_rootlink: Users
+toc_rootlink: Operators
 toc_sub1: How To
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: Configure the Azure Stack user's PowerShell environment
-toc_fullpath: Users/How To/azs-how-ps-configure.md
+toc_fullpath: Users/How To/azs-how-ps-configure-operator.md
-toc_mdlink: azs-how-ps-configure.md
+toc_mdlink: azs-how-ps-configure-operator.md
 ---
+---

-# Configure the Azure Stack user's PowerShell environment
+# Configure the Azure Stack operator's PowerShell environment

-As an Azure Stack user, you can use PowerShell to manage Azure Stack resources such as create virtual machines, deploy Azure Resource Manager templates,  etc. This topic is scoped to use with the user environments only.
+As an Azure Stack operator, you can use PowerShell to manage Azure Stack resources such as create virtual machines, deploy Azure Resource Manager templates,  etc. This topic is scoped to use with the operator environments only.
 In order to interact with Azure Stack PowerShell you will need to set up your environment.
 To do so follow the below guide:

 ## Prerequisites